The ciconia metric on the tangent bundle of an almost-Hermitian manifold: A new invariant metric

 where $f$ and $h$ are real functions, $f,h:T_M\lrr\R$, and $g_a$ is defined by

-$\forall u\in T_M$, $\forall x,y\in T_{\pi(u)}M$, with $a$ an endomorphism of $TT_M$ such that $a(x^v)=a^\dag(x^h)=0$.
-Still there is more to this example, since it coincides with the general case. \begin{prop} Any Riemannian structure given by $A\lrcorner(\pi^*g\oplus\pi^\star g)$ is compatible with the reduction to the structure group $\Ort(m)$ if and only if it is of the above type \eqref{Definitionciconiametric}. \end{prop} Indeed, the metric being defined independently of the choice of adapted frame is the same as $A$ being invariant for the diagonal representation.
-Equivalently, with respect to the canonical splitting of $TT_M$, there is a vector bundle morphism $a:{H^{\na}}\lrr V$, commuting with the $\Ort(m)$-representation, and there exist functions $f,h$ as above such that
+$\forall u\in T_M$, $\forall x,y\in T_{\pi(u)}M$, with $a$ an endomorphism of $TT_M$ such that $a(x^v)=a^\mathrm{t}(x^h)=0$.
+Still there is more to this example, because it coincides with the general case. \begin{prop} Any Riemannian structure given by $(\pi^*g\oplus\pi^\estrela g)(A\,\cdot\,,\,\cdot\,)$ is compatible with the reduction to the structure group $\Ort(m)$ if and only if it is of the above type \eqref{Definitionciconiametric}. \end{prop} Indeed, the metric being defined independently of the choice of adapted frame is the same as $A$ being invariant for the diagonal representation.
+Equivalently, with respect to the canonical splitting of $TT_M$, there exists a vector bundle morphism $a:{H^{\na}}\lrr V$, commuting with the $\Ort(m)$-representation, and there exist functions $f,h$ as above such that

-The result follows from the next Lemma, which further determines all possible $a$. \begin{lemma} A symmetric linear map $A$ from the Euclidean space $\R^m\oplus\R^m$ onto itself commutes with the diagonal representation of $\SO(m)$, respectively $\Ort(m)$, if and only if there exist $f,h\in\R$ and a linear map $a:\R^m\rr\R^m$ in the commutator subgroup of $\SO(m)$, respectively $\Ort(m)$, such that $A$ has the appearance of \eqref{symmetriccommutewithdiagonalaction}.
+The result follows from the next Lemma, which further determines all possible $a$. \begin{lemma} A symmetric linear map $A$ from the Euclidean space $\R^m\oplus\R^m$ onto itself commutes with the diagonal representation of $\SO(m)$, respectively $\Ort(m)$, if and only if there exist $f,h\in\R$ and a linear map $a:\R^m\rr\R^m$ in the centraliser subgroup of $\SO(m)$, respectively $\Ort(m)$, in $\gll(m,\R)$ such that $A$ has the shape of \eqref{symmetriccommutewithdiagonalaction}.

-Moreover, in the case of $\Ort(m)$, then $a=b1_m$ for some $b\in\R$; and in the case of $\SO(m)$ then there are two possibilities:\\ (i) for $m=2$ we have $a=b+ic=\left[ \right]$ with $b,c\in\R$\ \,($i=\sqrt{-1}$);\\ (ii) for $m>2$ we have $a=b1_m$ for some $b\in\R$. \end{lemma} \begin{proof} The first part is trivial: writing $A$ as a four blocks symmetric matrix, then $A$ commutes with $\left[ \right] ,\ \forall o\in\Ort(m)$, if and only if it is of the desired shape.
-For the second part, the commutator subgroup of the orthogonal group in $\gll(m,\R)$ is easily determined from Lie algebra theory.
-The exception in the case oriented and $m=2$ is immediate. \end{proof} Clearly, the identity map $a=1_m$ corresponds to the morphism $B$ restricted to horizontals.
+Moreover, in the case of $\Ort(m)$, then $a=b1_m$ for some $b\in\R$; and in the case of $\SO(m)$ then two cases are possible:\\ (i) for $m=2$, we have $a=b+ic=\left[ \right]$ with $b,c\in\R$\ \,($i=\sqrt{-1}$);\\ (ii) for $m>2$, we have $a=b1_m$ for some $b\in\R$. \end{lemma} \begin{proof} The first part is trivial: writing $A$ as a four blocks symmetric matrix, then $A$ commutes with $\left[ \right] ,\ \forall o\in\Ort(m)$, if and only if it is of the desired shape.
+For the second part, the centraliser subgroup of the orthogonal group in $\gll(m,\R)$ is easily determined from Lie algebra theory.
+The exception in the case oriented and $m=2$ is immediate. \end{proof} Clearly, the canonical or Sasaki metric corresponds with the bilinear-form $\ciconiametric_{1,0,1}$.
+And the identity map $a=1_m$ corresponds to the morphism $B$ restricted to horizontals.